 THE GOD WHO WASHES FEET: Assessing Christianity's Credibility (approx 600 pages, $31.99 HC) is the first book to detail an astonishing objective fact about the New Testament: It is a frameless, unharmonized, correlative anthology.

 Somehow, nine authors wrote 27 books containing at least 55 major doctrines and 180 doctrinal concepts that perfectly fit together to create a single cosmology--without using a common editor to harmonize the books, and without writing within a common frame (using the same guidelines, standards, specifications).

-IS JESUS "GOD"? demonstrates the New Testament really has a single cosmology when these 55 doctrines are grouped according to whether they refer to the Pre-Mortal Jesus, Human Jesus, Resurrected Jesus, or Glorified Jesus.
+THE GOD WHO WASHES FEET demonstrates the New Testament really has a single cosmology when these 55 doctrines are grouped according to whether they refer to the Pre-Mortal Jesus, Human Jesus, Resurrected Jesus, or Glorified Jesus.